subhartheed/RedHat-Test.io/docs/index.md

 This is an ultra-short guide to installing ownCloud on a fresh installation of Ubuntu 20.04.

-This is an ultra-short guide to installing ownCloud on a fresh installation of Ubuntu 20.04.
-Run the following commands in your terminal to complete the installation.

 ## Prerequisites

 * A fresh installation of https://www.ubuntu.com/download/server[Ubuntu 20.04] with SSH enabled.